magneticio/vamp.io/content/documentation/using vamp/v0.9.4/blueprints.md

 ## Dialects

-Vamp allows you to use container driver specific tags inside blueprints.
+Vamp allows you to use container driver specific tags inside blueprints on a breed or deployment level.
 We call this a “dialect”.
 Dialects effectively enable you to make full use of, for instance, the underlying features like mounting disks, settings commands and providing access to private Docker registries.

 We currently support the following dialects: